hotelde/in-vision-day-workshop-2016/README.md

 ## Application Structure

 Our web application is built with components.
 This is a common way in modern web development to structure code and apps.
-Hence each element can be defined in one separate folder.
+Hence each element can be defined in a separate folder.

 ```